aidantze/projects.github.io/README.md

 *Industry-relevant project*

-This course was an entire workshop focusing on requirements and design, where our group built an e-invoicing web service and an API deployed using AWS and swagger to be used by other groups.
+This course was an entire workshop focusing on requirements and design in API development.

+I led a 5-member software team, where the group built an e-invoicing web service and an API deployed using AWS and swagger to be used by other groups.
+My role in the service was in some backend routes, and most frontend component designs, as well as managing Jira tasks.

 ### se2021-23t1-einvoicing-api-h10a-brownie-storage-api